 Job Submission

 The submit nodes on the cluster should only be used for a limited range of tasks that do not have high computational demands.
-See the best practices page for more information on appropriate use of the submit nodes.
 When in doubt it is better to complete a task as a job on a compute node.

-The UCHC Computer cluster uses SLURM for managing and scheduling jobs.
+The UCHC Computer clusters use SLURM for managing and scheduling jobs.

 With SLURM there are two primary ways that a job can be run on a compute node.